Adebule rallies non-indigenes, artisans, women, youths for APC in Lagos

 She promised to take the development programmes up from where the outgoing senator representing the district, Solomon Olamilekan, stops.

-According to her, more empowerment programmes will be introduced for women to make them self-dependent.
+According to her, more empowerment programmes will be introduced for the women to make them self-dependent.

 She called for their support for female politicians, promising to be a good representative of the womenfolk if elected.